Student Retention WIG (Wildly Important Goal)

 Academic Support Services

-WIG Team members who are worked on this lead measure include Sue Chichester, Joe Cope, Celia Easton, Tony Hoppa, and Julie Rao.
+WIG Team members who worked on this lead measure include Sue Chichester, Joe Cope, Celia Easton, Tony Hoppa, and Julie Rao.

 - Administer student worker training by a re-envisioned Center for Academic Excellence to ensure coherence of tutoring programs.